sraocodes/DAA/content/casestudy1.md

         sublist:
           - "**Growth Prioritization**: Emphasis on soil factors over shoot-derived biomass restrictions."
           - "**Mathematical Representation**: If {{< rawhtml >}}\\( RE_{potential} > RE_{max} \\){{< /rawhtml >}}, CRootbox adjusts to ensure {{< rawhtml >}}\\( RLD_{actual} \\leq RLD_{potential} \\){{< /rawhtml >}}.
 In other words, if potential root elongation was higher than the maximum allowed, CRootbox would reduce root growth equally across all roots"

+  - name: "Impact of Soil Loosening on Crops"
+    text: "The study used the integrated SIMPLACE-CRootbox model to explore how deep soil loosening affects the growth of spring barley and winter wheat.
+The model highlighted the relationship between soil compaction, weather, and crop species, emphasizing the role of soil strength.
+Here are the key takeaways:"
+    textPosition: "top"
+    list:
+      - "**Enhanced Growth with Loosening**: Deep loosening improved root growth, leading to better crop productivity, especially in dry conditions."
+      - "**Model Accuracy**: The model effectively simulated root growth from emergence to flowering, capturing the effects of subsoil loosening on both roots and shoots."
+      - "**Soil Compaction Insights**: Soil strength, influenced by compaction and moisture, plays a crucial role in root growth.
+Dense layers can restrict access to deeper soil moisture, especially in warmer climates."
+      - "**Agronomic Implications**: Understanding root adaptation to soil conditions can guide cultivar selection and breeding, promoting sustainable agriculture."
+      - "**Model's Potential**: This tool can assess the impact of different root traits under various conditions, paving the way for advanced cultivar research and selection."
+    image: "images/rootgrowth.png"
+    imageWidth: "600px"
+    imageHeight: "400px"
+    textPosition: "bottom"

+  - name: "Conclusions: What this study can promise?"
+    text: "The integration of the SIMPLACE and CRootbox models has paved the way for a comprehensive understanding of root-soil interactions and the broader implications of soil compaction at depth.
+This coupled model is not just a theoretical tool; it holds the promise of tangible benefits for the agricultural sector.
+By simulating the intricate relationship between soil compaction, weather, and crop species, the model provides insights that are crucial for maintaining agricultural productivity, especially in the face of changing environmental conditions.
+Furthermore, the model's ability to simulate the adaptive plasticity of roots to local soil conditions is a game-changer.
+It offers a platform for in-depth exploration of genotype-environment-management interactions, allowing for informed cultivar selection and targeted research on promising root traits.
+This in silico approach to understanding root growth patterns and their impact on yield is a testament to the model's potential in shaping sustainable agricultural practices for the future.
+Here are the key takeaways:"
+    textPosition: "top"
+    list:
+      - "**In-depth Understanding**: The coupled model offers a comprehensive perspective on root-soil interactions, highlighting the effects of soil compaction."
+      - "**Adaptive Plasticity**: The model effectively simulates the roots' ability to adapt to local soil conditions, emphasizing the importance of understanding root system adaptation for site-specific cultivar selection and breeding."
+      - "**Future Crop Ideotypes**: The model can be used to identify and design future crop ideotypes, aiding in the development of crops best suited for specific environmental conditions."
+      - "**In Silico Breeding**: The model allows for the exploration of genotype-environment-management interactions, paving the way for in silico breeding and research on promising root traits."
+      - "**Sustainable Agriculture**: By providing insights into the effects of soil compaction and weather on crop species, the model plays a pivotal role in promoting sustainable agricultural practices."
+      - "Find more on this study from the article [published in Front.
+Plant Sci.
+Journal](https://www.frontiersin.org/articles/10.3389/fpls.2022.865188/full)"

 ---